 EC The Cost Of Sidelining Your Capital

 In the waning stages of 2014, investors are starting to look closely at their returns and analyzing the pros and cons of their portfolio decisions this year.
 Overall the gains have been solid across the board for stocks and bonds with the exception of some errant sectors that have been misplaced.
-Energy stocks, precious metals, and commodities have been the focus of wrath from the camp and continue to prove that trends matter.
+Energy stocks, precious metals, and commodities have been the focus of wrath from the inflation camp and continue to prove that trends matter.

 The chart below shows year-to-date performance for the SPDR S&P 500 ETF(SPY), Vanguard Total Bond Market ETF (BND), and PowerShares DB Commodity Index Tracking Fund (DBC).